 Discrimination and inequality based on factors such as race, sex, gender identity, sexual orientation, disability, social origin, migrant status, religion, or age are some of the leading factors of poor mental health in the workplace

-According to research, Millennials and Gen Zers, as well as LGBTQ+, Black, and Latinx respondents were all significantly more likely to experience mental health symptoms.
+According to research, Millennials and Gen Zers, as well as LGBTQIA+, Black, and Latinx respondents, were all significantly more likely to experience mental health symptoms.

 a quote from qualtrics and servicenow